 Figure 4.11: Mapping of main survey individuals’ alternative trip mode, and alternative mode rating relative to their usual mode for all trips.
 The car category includes private cars and motorcycles/mopeds.
 Public transport includes bus, subway, light rail or tram, and ferry/boat.
 Light transport includes walking, bicycles, e-scooters, and other modes.

 Table 4.3 provides the percentages for each category.
-Notably, in the pilot survey, 18% of respondents report having no alternative transportation option.
-Among car users who do have an alternative, 53% indicate the alternative option is “somewhat worse” or “much worse” than their usual mode.
 In the main survey, 13% of respondents lack an alternative transportation option.
 Of the car mode users with an alternative, 63% consider the alternative option “somewhat worse” or “much worse” than their usual mode.

 Table 4.3.
 Percentage of respondents’ usual trip mode, alternative trip mode, and alternative mode rating for the pilot and main surveys.